DaanVandenBosch/phantasmal-world/web/README.md

 ### models

 The models package contains observable model objects.
-Models expose read-only observable properties and allow their properties to be changed via setters which validate their inputs.
+Models expose read-only cell properties and allow their properties to be changed via setters which validate their inputs.

 ### stores